Phase 3 FAQs

 When and where are returns accepted?

-Returns are accepted only in exterior returns drops.
+Returns are accepted only in exterior returns drops to ensure that materials can be safely isolated prior to being handled by staff.
 We will NOT be accepting returns inside our branches.
 Interior returns bins remain closed.
-Please note that at Bob Harkins Branch, the returns bin is open from 10:00am on Tuesday until 2:00pm on Saturday each week.
+Return drops are now open 24/7.

 Will there be a limit to the number of people accessing the branches?